Team306EGR314/Team306EGR314/User-needs.md

 ### Cons:

--spotty readings that weren’t consistent
+- spotty readings that weren’t consistent

--issues with battery connection or solar power
+- issues with battery connection or solar power

--the unit’s life span is farely short
+- the unit’s life span is farely short

 <div align="center">